raamdev/independent-publisher/README.md

 ### How do I make MailChimp Signup Forms look better?

 MailChimp includes its own CSS in the HTML embed code that, by default, doesn't look quite right with Independent Publisher.
-To fix the MailChimp CSS, you can add the following to a Child Theme `style.css` file (or if you're using JetPack, simply go to *Appearance → Edit CSS* and insert the following):
+To fix the MailChimp CSS, you can add the following to the `style.css` file of a [Child Theme](https://github.com/raamdev/independent-publisher-child-theme/) (or if you're using JetPack, simply go to *Appearance → Edit CSS* and insert the following):

 ```
 #mc_embed_signup .button {